SebastienFCT/daily-coding-problem/swift/Problem 79/README.md

 Given the array [10, 5, 1], you should return false, since we can't modify any one element to get a non-decreasing array.

 ## Solution

-There are 2 things to implement here:

-- First we want a function that tells us if an array of integer is non-decreasing
-- Second we will create a function that loop through each element and check if removing them result in a non-decreasing array of integer

 ```swift
 extension Array where Element == Int {